pyreta/ChordWars/README.md

   And the end of game-play the user is prompted to either play again, or check out the github repository
 ![end-modal](docs/end-modal.png)

 ### Next Steps
-  The next phase of developing ChordWars is to enable MIDI hardware compatibility, and synthesizer options using the WebAudio and WebMIDI API's.
+  The next phase of developing ChordWars extend beyond a game and introduce a whole interactive music learning center based on Codecademy.
+The possibilities of providing an entertaining learning experience for piano and keyboard students are endless given the new MIDI capabilities in browsers.